Acts 14

 8And there sat a certain man at Lystra, impotent in his feet, being a cripple from his mother’s womb, who never had walked: 9The same heard Paul speak: who stedfastly beholding him, and perceiving that he had faith to be healed, 10Said with a loud voice, Stand upright on thy feet.
 And he leaped and walked.

 Paul perceives something in the man - faith.
 Not faith that the healing will happen, necessarily, but faith that it can.
 Paul sees something in his posture, his attention, his openness.
 The man has heard Paul speak about Jesus.
 Something in that word has unlocked a possibility in him.
 He has believed.
 And Paul, seeing the faith, acts on it.
-The healing is not the man's faith alone, nor Paul's power alone.
-It is the meeting.
+The healing is the meeting of that faith with God's power.

 Acts 14:11-15The Gods Have Come Down